INSURANCE FOR SMALL HOME-BASED BUSINESS:

 Business Liability Insurance

-This insures for possible lawsuits regarding four scenarios in liabilities, which include business, professional and public or personal liabilities.
+This insures for possible lawsuits regarding four scenarios in liabilities, which include business, professional, and public or personal liabilities.

 For example, Mr. A complained about getting injured after hiring your cleaning services for his home.
 Apparently, he suffered from a bad fall because the floor became too slippery after the clean-up (yes, this may be an extreme example but we are preparing for the worst, aren’t we?).

-Or Ms. B apparently had a case of the bad stomach after eating a pie ordered from your kitchen.
+Or Ms. B apparently had a case of a bad stomach after eating a pie ordered from your kitchen.
 What would happen then?
 With Business Liability Insurance, any costs for customer compensation, among others, will be covered.
 There would be no need for any hassle because you know that you are already protected by this insurance.

 Errors and Omissions Insurance

 Say, you are running a home-based café, and one of your employees accidentally spilled scalding hot coffee on one of your customers.
 If the customer sustains an injury, which they will surely do, and then they decide to sue you for it.
-Their hospitalization, lawsuit and any other costs will be covered if you have this insurance policy prepared beforehand.
+Their hospitalization, lawsuit, and any other costs will be covered if you have this insurance policy prepared beforehand.

 This means that should an employee commit a mistake in their service (such as negligent acts, errors during business) and the client decides to file a complaint or a lawsuit, your expenses for such will be insured.